 Although WB and LST are in different schools, their narratives fit together.
 There is oversight of a process, but the specialist oversees the implementation of the process with limited resources and does what they can.
 It is difficult to call the policies inclusive as they only support students with the starkest need.
 According to all three interviewees, the students who are most likely to receive support are those with diagnosed problems or who present with learning difficulties or disabilities.
 SLSO's experience also fits within this framework.
-They reported positive experiences with the students with whom they work, but the support available is limited to those students who "show cause".
+They reported positive experiences with the students who may support available is limited to those students who "show cause".
 In other words, those students with diagnosed disabilities, disorders or learning difficulties are first to receive support, and the resources available for other students are "severely limited" (LST).

 The impact on students is the last theme, and the one impacted most by the previous two.
 The conceptualizations of inclusion, although varied, once operationalized, were specific to students with learning disabilities and difficulties.
 This is interesting considering the Department of Education's Inclusion Policy addresses: Aboriginal Student Support; multicultural education; English language learners; refugee students; disability learning and support; and anti-bullying (NSW DET, n.d.).
 This study does not claim that inclusion in schools is limited to a specific student population; however, none of the three interviewees nor any survey respondents, who are all inclusion specialists, reported any interventions for students who were refugees, multicultural or victims of bullying.
-There were data supporting the notion that students who did not have English as their first language would receive support, but this was clarified in the interview with LST.
+There were data support, but this was clarified in the interview with LST.
 Students who do not have English as a first language receive support, not because of inclusion per se, but because it is viewed as a learning difficulty.
 Although there was a lot of support for the concept of inclusion for all students, there was little support for the idea that inclusive practices impacted students outside of those requiring support for specific learning needs.